minhhle1801/Capstone-Project-1/README.md

-# Predicting student performance - an application of Machine learning
+# Predicting Student Performance: An Application of Machine learning